aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/kol-bo/the-authorised-daily-prayer-book-of-the-united-hebrew-congregations-of-the-british-commonwealth-of-nations-2nd-revised-edition-1962.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">

-PREFACE TO THE FIRST EDITION
+<blockquote>PREFACE TO THE FIRST EDITION

 A complete Daily Prayer Book, in Hebrew and English, equally suitable for use in Synagogues, families, and schools, has never yet been within the reach of the community at large.
 The present volume is intended to supply this primal necessity.
 It owes its origin to the generosity and public spirit of Mrs. Nathaniel Montefiore, by whom the entire cost of production has been defrayed.
 It is, therefore, now possible for all who can afford the outlay of one shilling to obtain a book which could not otherwise have been offered to the public except at a far higher price.